JMSDOnline/vstacklet/README.md

 ---

-> **Warning**
+> [!WARNING]
 >
 > vStacklet for Ubuntu 16.04 and Debian 8 has been deprecated.
-This is due to Ubuntu 20.04 and Debian 11/12 now becoming more common place with at least 90% of the providers on the market.
+This is due to Ubuntu 20.04/22.04 and Debian 11/12 now becoming more common place with at least 90% of the providers on the market.
 >
 > vStacklet is a utility for quickly getting a server with wordpress installed deployed.
 As is the nature of this script, it is not intended to be a modular script.
 It is intended to be a full kit that installs everything you need to get a server up and running (not individual components 1 at a time - though it is in the pipeline).
 If you are looking for a modular script, I recommend [Quick LEMP](https://github.com/jbradach/quick-lemp/) as it is the script that inspired vStacklet.
 Do note that Quick LEMP is not actively maintained and I wouldn't recommend using it for production use.